MSc Global Operations and Supply Chain ManagementFind a programme

-This new programme examines the effects of global trade and business and the significance of grand challenges, such as: increasing digitalisation and innovation in product/service development; ever more stringent international environmental sustainability regulation; and corporate social responsibility and ethics issues (eg modern slavery).
+This new programme examines the effects of global trade and business and the significance of grand challenges, such as: increasing digitalisation and innovation in product/service development; international environmental sustainability regulation; and corporate social responsibility and ethics issues.

 The programme reflects contemporary themes and developments within operations and supply chain management.
-You will discuss the latest understanding of how to manage global supply chains and acquire the skills and confidence to challenge, innovate and solve problems.
+You will explore how global supply chains are managed and will acquire the skills and confidence to challenge, innovate and solve problems.

-We enjoy close links with industry, government and growing social enterprise and voluntary sectors, providing opportunities to engage with supply chain professionals.
-We will be inviting sector experts to deliver guest lectures and there may be the possibility of taking part in a live consulting project with a client organisation.
+We enjoy close links with industry, government and voluntary sectors, providing opportunities to engage with supply chain professionals.
+You will hear from sector experts in guest lectures and there may be the option to take part in a live consulting project with a client organisation.

-You will engage with the 21st-century challenges of high-tech digitalisation, sustainability and global citizenship.
-You will apply your knowledge of global operations to solve business problems, subsequently improving your decision-making skills and practice capabilities.
+You will engage with the 21st-century challenges of supply chain management and will apply your knowledge to solve business problems, improving your decision-making skills and practice capabilities.
 The knowledge and skills you gain will give you a competitive advantage in your future career.

 The course is accredited by the Chartered Institute of Procurement and Supply (CIPS).
-This means that on completion of the course students with the required work experience can apply to become full members of CIPS and will not need to take any further examinations.
+This means that on completion of the course students with the required work experience can apply to become full members of CIPS without taking further examinations.

 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.